darachg22/pand-project/README.md

 creating the histogram: I have created an individual histogram for each of the columns using matplot.
 I need to now update the x and y axis and make this more readable i.e. put height along the side and width along the bottom for symmetry.
 Also I may need to consider using a loop to shorten the code.
 Research to follow.

+creating the scatter plot for both pairs of variables: Need to find a way to change the colors of the scatterplots.
+I find them difficult to read at the moment.